 Colorado imposes an excise tax on aviation gasoline and jet fuel acquired, offered for sale, sold, or used in this state.
-Up to three tax-deferred transactions are allowed between Colorado licensed distributors after being imported or removed from the terminal rack.
-The tax rate for aviation gasoline is 6¢ per gallon.
-The tax rate for aviation jet fuel is 4¢ per gallon.
+Excise fuel tax are due when removed from a terminal or imported into the state.
+The tax is calculated on gross gallons acquired.
+The tax rate for aviation gasoline is 6¢ per gallon and the rate for aviation jet fuel is 4¢ per gallon.

 Aviation Fuel Sales Tax

-Colorado state and state-collected local sales tax is due on aviation jet fuel used in turbo-propeller or jet engine aircraft.
+Colorado state and state-collected local sales tax is due on aviation jet fuel used in turbo-propeller or jet engine aircraft for all FAA Part 121 or 135 air carriers.
 Sales tax is charged on the purchase price of the fuel.
 The purchase price may include the cost of fuel, state and federal excise taxes, and any airport fuel flowage fees.

-The amount of aviation jet fuel sold (retail sales) is reported when the retailer/distributor files their Colorado Aviation Fuel Tax Return and Reporting Form.
-Retail sales tax filers will report on the Aviation Fuel Sales Tax Return (DR 1510).
+The amount of aviation jet fuel sold (retail sales) is reported when the retailer/distributor files their Aviation Fuel Tax Return (DR 1510).
 The entity who sells the fuel to the end user is responsible for remitting the aviation fuel sales tax.
 Only fuel is reported on the Aviation Fuel Sales Tax Return (DR 1510).